ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 ### 3. Upload an image to IBM Blue Box Cloud Glance repository Using Your Cloud Image `tempURL`

-**Note:** This option cannot be used for IBM Blue Box Cloud that has blocked the outbound Internet access from the OpenStack control plane.
+**Notes:**

-**Note:** Only users with the `cloud_admin` role will be able to make an image public to other users and to the project.
+* Only users with the `cloud_admin` role will be able to make an image public to other users and to the project.

+* Uploading an image to Glance by using the `tempUrl ` directly as an image location cannot be used for IBM Blue Box Cloud that has blocked the outbound Internet access from the OpenStack control plane.

-**Note:** Uploading an image to Glance using `tempUrl ` is supported only on Blue Box Cloud 2.1.0 and onwards.
+* Uploading an image to Glance by using the `tempUrl ` directly as an image location is supported *only* on Blue Box Cloud 2.1.0 and later, **not** on releases PRIOR to 2.1.0.

+* For IBM Blue Box Clouds on releases PRIOR to 2.1 or with no outbound Internet access, follow the instructions provided in section 4 to use a Downloaded Image file.

 #### 3.1 Upload an image to Glance using the OpenStack Dashboard